ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models: Method

-\textbf{General Visual Reasoning Datasets.} To maintain and extend the model’s capabilities in general visual reasoning, we incorporated datasets such as the PACO~\cite{ramanathan2023paco}, refCoco~\cite{kazemzadeh2014referitgame}, and the Visual Genome~\cite{krishna2016visual}, which provide a rich source of information on parts and attributes of common objects,
+To maintain and extend the model’s capabilities in general visual reasoning, we incorporated datasets such as the PACO~\cite{ramanathan2023paco}, RefCOCO~\cite{kazemzadeh2014referitgame}, and the Visual Genome~\cite{krishna2016visual}, which provide a rich source of information on parts and attributes of common objects.